UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 _2-out-of-3 property_.
 The story goes that on the produce market is is common to advertise a discount as "3-for-2".
 If you buy two apples, then you get the third for free.
-Similarly, if you prove that two maps in a commuting triangle are equivalences, then you get the third for free.
+Similarly, if you prove that two maps in a commuting triangle are coherently invertible, then you get the third proof for free.

 #### The left map in a commuting triangle is coherently invertible if the other two maps are